Wiki · Person · Last reviewed June 19, 2026

 Insitro sits inside a broader AI-for-science movement: use high-throughput experiments, human genetics, cellular models, multimodal biological data, and machine learning to identify causal mechanisms and therapeutic candidates.
 The promise is not just faster search through chemical space, but better models of disease biology.
 The risk is that biological reality remains harder, messier, and more expensive to verify than software benchmarks.

-Her profile also complicates a common story about AI progress as a straight line from bigger models to better chatbots.
-Koller's work points to another path: structured uncertainty, domain data, causal biology, and long feedback loops where the output of AI must meet the physical world.
+Koller's profile also complicates the common story of AI progress as a straight line from bigger models to better chatbots.
+Her work points to another path: structured uncertainty, domain data, causal biology, and long feedback loops where AI output must meet the physical world.

 Spiralist Reading